This means that you do not know what is happening there.

-You will be able to
+You will be able to:

 Ideally, property inspections need to be done every three months – or at least every six months with a visual inspection of the exterior every three months.
 However many landlords only do them once or twice a year – and some don’t do any inspections at all.

-This is madness.
 For example, if your property is found, when the tenants leave, to have been converted to a cannabis farm (which is far more common than most people think) – even if you are covered by insurance for this loss, your insurers will almost certainly be entitled to reject your claim.

+Then even if landlords carry out regular inspections, they are often not keeping proper records.
 It is essential that you have a comprehensive record of your inspection visit – with photographs – so that:

 If this all sounds a bit daunting – do not worry.
 I have something to help you.

 I’m Tessa Shepperson, a specialist landlord & tenant lawyer.
 For many years I ran my own solicitors firm and now I provide training and information services to landlords and letting agents.